Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 We have the footage.

-People have already been tracked down, people have already been fired from their jobs over the disgusting, vile, sickening ways in which people celebrated the death of an innocent father, an innocent husband and father.
+People have already been fired from their jobs over the disgusting, vile, sickening ways in which people celebrated the death of an innocent father, an innocent husband and father.

-like this one from the Telegraph, where they state here that he had apparent links to the Groiper army, and that he had a digital footprint that suggested that he understood and spoke the language used by the alt-right at some stage, whether he espoused the references intentionally remains unclear.
+Which is why it's very frustrating when you see actual articles trying to claim that this was some kind of right-wing or Nick Fuentes Groiper style incident, like this one from the Telegraph, where they state here that he had apparent links to the Grouper army and that he had a digital footprint that suggested that he understood and spoke the language used by the alt-right at some stage.

-They're obviously trying to insinuate, they're trying to imply here, and this is from the telegraph as well, that he had some kind of contact or sympathy to the right or the far right or the groupers in general.
+They're obviously trying to insinuate, they're trying to imply here, and this is from the Telegraph as well, that he had some kind of contact or sympathy to the right or the far right or the Groupers in general.

 This image being one of the ones that they're using to substantiate that claim, given that he is doing a squat in a track suit, which they compare to a Pepe meme.

-Everybody of a certain age, mostly Zoomers, even some younger millennials, uses Pepe because Pepe is funny, and all of the other far right language that this kid was using was really just internet talk for zoomers, as far as I can tell.
+And all of the other far-right language that this kid was using was really just internet talk for Zoomers, as far as I can tell.

 That's not really coded one way or the other.